 There are many benefits of chiropractic for canines!
-However, since chiropractic is not specifically treating any one condition besides the subluxation (that misalignment, distortion, or ‘stuck’ joint), we cannot guarantee improvement.
+However, since chiropractic does not specifically treat any condition besides the subluxation (that misalignment, distortion, or ‘stuck’ joint), we cannot guarantee improvement.
 It is up to the body to heal.

-With that being said, we are often referred a multitude of conditions to co-manage with your veterinarian including injury recovery, pain relief, improving performance or immune system function, preventing degenerative processes and injuries, and improving the overall quality of life.
+With that being said, we have often referred a multitude of conditions to co-manage with your veterinarian, including injury recovery, pain relief, improving performance or immune system function, preventing degenerative processes and injuries, and improving the overall quality of life.

 There are very few risks seen with chiropractic.
-The most we typically see post-adjustment is a few days of soreness or that nothing seems to happen.
-Theoretically, since we are adjusting the bony joints of the body, if there is an underlying condition that compromises the animal (for example, osteoporosis or bone cancers), they would be more at risk for fractures and other complications.
+The most we typically see post-adjustment is a few days of soreness or nothing seems to happen.
+Theoretically, since we are adjusting the body’s bony joints, if an underlying condition compromises the animal (for example, osteoporosis or bone cancers), they would be more at risk for fractures and other complications.

 Requirements for chiropractic care

-Chiropractic works for all ages and we co-manage a variety of conditions with your veterinarian for either resolution or decreasing pain or compensations including hip dysplasia, arthritis, degenerative disc disease, ear infections, allergies, anxiety, vestibular disease, Cushing’s disease, thyroid conditions, ACL injuries and more.
+Chiropractic works for all ages, and we co-manage a variety of conditions with your veterinarian for either resolution or decreasing pain or compensation, including hip dysplasia, arthritis, degenerative disc disease, ear infections, allergies, anxiety, vestibular disease, Cushing’s disease, thyroid conditions, ACL injuries and more.

 Some signs that your dog may need an adjustment are: topical pain responses, difficulty or hesitation jumping onto or off of something, difficulty climbing stairs, touch sensitivity, head shaking, postural imbalances, ‘puppy sitting,’ persistent licking of the paws, changes in personality, decreased appetite, stiffness, decreased flexibility or range of motion, and lameness.

-Costs, scheduling, & length of treatments with New Wave Chiropractic in Melbourne, FL
+Costs, scheduling, & length of treatments with Wild Life Chiropractic in Melbourne, FL

-For dog or cat visits, the initial chiropractic evaluation and adjustment is $65.
-Sequential adjustments are $50.
+The initial chiropractic evaluation and adjustment for dog or cat visits are approx $65.
+Sequential adjustments are around $50.
 If we need additional time during the adjustment or time for soft tissue release work can be an additional $10-15 to either base fee.

-To schedule, you can call or text (321) 750-8850 or email email@example.com.
-New Wave Chiropractic will send you an online intake form to fill out prior to our visit.
-We will also send an authorization form to our primary veterinarian prior to your first visit, with your approval.
-Starting sometime mid-July 2020, you can visit them in their NEW location at 3150 N Wickham Rd Unit 5, Melbourne 32935.
+To schedule, call or text (321) 750-8850, book online, or email email@example.com.
+Wild Life Chiropractic will send you an online intake form to fill out prior to our visit.
+We will also send an authorization form to our primary veterinarian prior to your first visit with your approval.
+You can visit us in our NEW location at 3150 N Wickham Rd Unit 5, Melbourne 32935.
 Contact our office for details!